University of St Andrews

 Keeping up to date with over 800 sites is a tough task.
 Before joining the team, the entire WordPress multisite was audited every 6 months or so and the data was kept in a manually updated spreadsheet.
 To help with the maintenance, I developed a plugin that allows super admins to audit the multisite and download the data as a spreadsheet.
 Based on the University’s WordPress policy, the plugin gathers data on:

-I developed a plugin that stored our cookie settings and updated the settings in the cookie consent plugin for every subsite.
+I developed a plugin that stored cookie settings and updated the settings in the cookie consent plugin for every subsite.
 When it came to updating a cookie or a setting, any changes made would copy over to the other subsites.
 The plugin also blocked 3rd party content in iframes if full consent was not given.

 The plugin has since evolved into a fully fledged cookie consent plugin that saves cookie preferences across the various University subdomains and acts as a standalone cookie consent solution for external domains.